- Hits: 23700

-EC Funded Projects where we have Exhibited our Expertise in the Areas of Probabilistic, Descriptive Software, GIS Link-Ups and System and Data Integration
+EU funded projects where we have exhibited our expertise in the Areas of Probabilistic, Descriptive Software, GIS Link-Ups, System and Data Integration, and AI-enabled chatbot technology.

 In the MONICO project an optimized fiber optics sensing system has been developed for the continuous monitoring of deformation in reinforced concrete tunnel linings.
 It provides input to a DSS on tunnel safety that processes this information to assess the structural reliability of the monitored lining under operating and seismic loading.